Advisory Council on Gender and Development

 Ms. Jaising became the second woman to be designated as a Senior Advocate by the High Court of Bombay in 1986.
-In 2009 she became the first woman to be appointed Additional Solicitor General of India.
+In 2009 she became the first woman to be appointed Additional Solicitor General of India and served in that position until June 2014.
 From the beginning of her legal career, she has focused on protection of human rights, rights of women and those of the poor working class.
 Ms. Jaising has had a fellowship at the Institute of Advanced Legal Studies London and has been a visiting Scholar at the Columbia University New York.
-From 2008 to 2012 she was a member of the United Nations Committee on the Elimination of Discrimination against Women.

 Minister for Development and Trade, Denmark

 Mr. Jensen became the Minister for Development and Trade in February 2014.
 He has previously been Chairman for the Danish Delegation to the Parliamentary Assembly of the Council of Europe, and a member of numerous committees in the Danish Parliament, including Cultural Affairs Committee, The Foreign Policy Committee, The Foreign Affairs Committee and The Legal Affairs Committee.
 The new minister has been a parliamentarian for seven years and been strong advocate for the LBGT community.